Danger International: Here There Be Tigers

+The Here There Be Tigers supplement and adventure was published by Firebird Ltd. in 1986.
+The 80-page book is designed by Kevin Dockery and Robert Schroeder with artwork by Kevin Pogue and David Welling.

+The first part of Here There Be Tigers provides more in-depth details on creating military commando-type characters for Danger International, including new base packages, information on military training, and weapons.

+The second part of the book is an adventure in which a group of Vietnam veterans is privately recruited to undertake a mission into Laos to rescue a group of American prisoners of war (POWs).

 Reception

 In Issue 44 of Different Worlds, Chris Osborne found that, "Danger International is one of the most comprehensive and realistic games I have ever reviewed."
 However, Osborne warned "The process of character generation and learning to use the skills and combat systems is definitely time consuming."
 Osborne noted that "Danger International is made more intriguing because of its compatibility with other games [made by other publishers such as] Twilight: 2000, Mercenaries, Spies and Private Eyes, and Call of Cthulhu."
 Osborne concluded by giving the game a rating of 3.5 out of 4, saying, "Danger International is a comprehensive, realistic, and flexible system that suffers only minimally from an over-complicated presentation that could easily be fixed in a second edition.
 Even though the presentation is slightly awkward at times the merits of the game make Danger International the best game for this genre that | have seen to date."

 In Issue 37 of the French games magazine Casus Belli, Yann Soitin compared the tone of the game to James Bond and Magnum P.I..
 Soitin found the rules, although dense, were an improvement over Espionage!, and noted that "this large book also contains multiple lists of weapons, vehicles and various objects, types of scenarios and other advice, and a scenario.
 It is therefore, in a single volume, a very complete game."
 Soitin concluded, "An interesting game therefore, although not recommended for beginners."

 In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan thought the lighter tone of this game made it more fun than its predecessor, Espionage!
 He noted that skills are heavily combat-oriented "but then the violence is basically what Danger International is all about."
 Swan concluded by giving the game a rating of 3 out of 4.